Tamara Drewe

-Tamara Drewe is a weekly comic strip serial by Posy Simmonds, which had a 13 month run in The Guardian's Review section.
-The strip is based upon a modern reworking of Thomas Hardy's 1874 novel Far from the Madding Crowd.
+Tamara Drewe is a graphic novel by Posy Simmonds.
+It first appeared as a weekly serial with a thirteen month run in The Guardian's Review section.
+It is a modern reworking of Thomas Hardy's 1874 novel Far from the Madding Crowd.

 The story was adapted into a feature film starring Gemma Arterton.

 Plot

 The story is set in Stonefield, a writer's retreat run by Beth and Nicholas Hardiman, where the novelist Glen Larson stays to find inspiration for his latest novel.
 Tamara Drewe, a young gossip columnist, has returned to her family home nearby.
-Her sexy looks have every man in the vicinity falling for her.
-When she has a relationship with rockstar Ben Sergeant she unknowingly infatuates two teenage girlfriends, Casey and Jody, who start to intermingle with her affairs.
+Her sexy looks have every man in the village falling for her.
+When she has a relationship with rock star Ben Sergeant she unknowingly inflames two teenage schoolgirl fans of his, Casey and Jody, who start to involve themselves in her affairs.

 Publication history

-The strip made its first appearance in The Guardian on 17 September 2005, in the first Berliner-sized Saturday edition.
+The first episode appeared The Guardian on 17 September 2005, in the first Berliner-sized Saturday edition.